-I am so HAPPY to INVITE YOU to my SOLO EXHIBIT featuring 9 life size ceramic/multi-media figures, the remaining 8 Motion Pitchers, and my FILM My DeLovely Fever, dancing with my sculptures.
+I am so happy to invite you to my solo exhibition featuring 9 life size ceramic/multi-media figures, the remaining 8 Motion Pitchers, and my film My DeLovely Fever dancing with my sculptures.

 Johnny Depp, George Clooney, Cate Blanchett, and Jon Stewart are just some of the many celebrities who got to take an original Suzy Birstein sculpture home in the “Everybody Wins At The Oscars®” gift bag given to the 2008 Academy Award Nominees.

 The only artist and one of few Canadians participating in the event, Birstein garnered North American and international magazine, newspaper and television attention and an offer from Canada’s largest ceramic gallery Jonathon Bancroft-Snell Gallery, which is now featuring her work. “ I have been overwhelmed by the press coverage, from magazines like Elle Canada, and BC Business to Hong Kong television and Yahoo Japan, it’s been an amazing experience.”

 Vancouverites will soon get a chance to view Birstein’s latest creations, the series of life size figurative ceramic sculptures she has created for My DeLovely Fever, her upcoming solo exhibit at the Seymour Art Gallery in Deep Cove from May 13th to June 8th.
 There will be an Artist Talk and Closing Party on Sunday June 8th, from 2:00 pm until 4:00 pm.
 The show will also feature some of the limited edition “motion pitchers” custom created for Oscar nominees.